mendix/docs/content/en/docs/developerportal/control-center/_index.md

 ## 5 Groups {#groups}

-A Mendix Admin can set up **App Access Groups**, which consist of end-users (who are active members of your company) who will have access to [Mendix SSO](/appstore/modules/mendix-sso/)-enabled apps with specific environments and roles.
+A Mendix Admin can set up **App Access Groups**, which consist of end-users (who are active users of Mendix Platform in your company) who will have access to [Mendix SSO](/appstore/modules/mendix-sso/)-enabled apps with specific environments and roles.
 Click **Add Access Group** to create a new group with a **Name** and **Description**.

-Click a group name to bring up the group details pop-up window, and click **Add Member** to add members to the group.
-When you add members to an app access group, they will automatically be granted access to the apps listed on **Accessible Apps** tab.
+Click a group name to bring up the group details pop-up window, and click **Add Member** to add a Mendix Platform user in your company to the group.
+When you add someone to an app access group, they will automatically be granted access to the apps listed on **Accessible Apps** tab.
 After you select an app to be accessible for the group, you also need to select a specific app [environment](/developerportal/deploy/environments/) node to be accessible, in addition to specific [user roles](/refguide/user-roles/) that should be able to access the app.

 {{< figure src="/attachments/developerportal/control-center/access-group.jpg" >}}